msteinbeck/tinyspline/README.md

 python -m pip install tinyspline
 ```

-On macOS, you may need to change the path to Python in
+On macOS, you probably need to change the path to Python in
 `_tinysplinepython.so` via `install_name_tool`.

 #### Compiling From Source